saramorrin/clement-yoga/README.md

 The live link can be found here - (https://github.com/saramorrin/clement-yoga)

 # Credits
+- I viewed the following tutorials on YouTube to further help me expand my knowledge on how to align text next to images [EZ Tutorials](https://www.youtube.com/watch?v=IDcf8Ig-05Y)
+- I used W3Schools Tutorial pages to help further my understanding of coding media queries, hero image text placement and zoom effects.

 # Media
  - All fonts came from [Google Fonts](https://fonts.google.com/)